usiuficalysm/Glycemic-Project/README.md

 # Glycemic-Project 🍚
 A project on Glycemic Index that I have worked on involving bioinformatics.

+# Procedure/Steps
+Run "R_UtilityScripts_Malcolm.R", then run "20210827 Glycemic-Prelim Analysis 4.R".
+- Statistical test results and plots will be produced.
+More detailed explanation of each set of plots or data are in the respective folders.

 ## About the Data 💡
 The data I have been using had been obtained from blood samples acquired from subjects involved in a randomized controlled trial (RCT) test by Dr Sumanto Haldar and his team.
 The analysis is a follow-up from the following study:
 - [High or low glycemic index (GI) meals at dinner results in greater postprandial glycemia compared with breakfast: a randomized controlled trial](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7202752/)